~ There are more than 7,000 rare genetic disorders affecting over 1 in 12 Americans

 ~More than 2,000 genetic disorders have yet to be discovered

-The goal of the UW-Undiagnosed Disease Program (UW-UDP) is to improve the health and well being of individuals with undiagnosed genetic disorders.
+The goal of the UW-Undiagnosed Genetic Disease Program (UW-UDP) is to improve the health and well-being of individuals with undiagnosed genetic disorders.
 The program’s objectives are to shorten the diagnostic odyssey for patients with rare diseases, discover new disease genes, develop novel diagnostic techniques, improve our understanding of the relationships between genomic variants and disease, and share our discoveries with the global genomic medicine community.

-The UW-UDP clinic will be accept both self and/or physician initiated referrals.
+The UW-UDP clinic accepts both self and/or physician initiated referrals.
 Individuals who have already undergone an extensive evaluation (by a geneticist or specialist with knowledge of genetics) and have the highest likelihood of receiving a diagnosis and/or discovering a new disease gene will be given preference.

-To make a recommendation to the UW-UDP, please complete this form (coming soon).
-Please note we do accept self-recommendations, though a healthcare provider signature is required.
+To make a recommendation to the UW-UDP, please contact April Hall at the contact information below.
+Please note, we do accept self-recommendations, though a healthcare provider signature is required when collecting the additional information.

-If you or your child are early in your diagnostic journey and have not had an extensive evaluation or genetic testing, consider discussing with your health care provider a possible referral to Waisman Center Medical Genetics.
+If you or your child are early in your diagnostic journey and have not had an extensive evaluation or genetic testing, consider discussing with your health care provider a referral to Waisman Center Medical Genetics or your local Genetics Clinic.

 Principal Investigator: Stephen Meyn, MD, PHD